sakimarquis/hdx.github.io/_pages/about.md

 - I am addicted to computer games, but only when there is an exam approaching.
 Since there are few exams I should take, I seldom play them now.
 - I enjoy skiing, sick jokes and embarrassing short videos.
 - Using a second language is painful for me, mostly because I can't help being sarcastic but I can't do it well in English.
 - I am bad at calculating.
 I often mess up with single digit calculations, even with a pen and paper.
 This always makes me doubt myself as a researcher in computational neuroscience.
+(But large language models also fail to do simple calculations, I am not alone)